 Membership in the National Junior Honor Society is an honor, a privilege, and a responsibility.
-Students may not apply for membership into the Society.
-Membership is granted only to those students selected by the Faculty Council.
+"Students do not apply for membership into the National Junior Honor Society.
+Instead, they await a request or invitation to provide information to be used by the faculty council to support their candidacy for membership. membership is granted only to those students selected by the faculty council" (33).